If you’re not already using images for all of your content, here’s some statistics to convince you why it’s important.

 Instead of using typical stock images for your content, stand out by picking images that convey the meaning instead of using standard stock images.

-Good example is if you are a business coach creating content about communication where no one is listening.
+A good example is if you are a business coach creating content about communication where no one is listening.

 You might expect to see an image set in an office with people chatting.

-A not so obvious choice might be to pick a photo of someone on a mountain top shouting out into the distance with no one listening.
+A not-so-obvious choice might be to pick a photo of someone on a mountain top shouting out into the distance with no one listening.

 Incorporate Screenshots into your content to illustrate your stories.

-Use screenshot images strategically when sharing success stories, testimonials and case studies to strengthen your content.
+Use screenshot images strategically when sharing success stories, testimonials, and case studies to strengthen your content.

 Think of them as a visual aid/proof for whatever you are sharing.
 Screenshots can help position you as an expert in your niche.

-You can also use screenshots to illustrate steps of a process when creating how to content.
+You can also use screenshots to illustrate steps of a process when creating how-to content.

 The images you use in your content across all platforms help tell a story as much as your words do.